puzzle/prawn-markup/README.md

 If no explicit loader is given (see above), images are loaded from `http(s)` addresses or may be contained in the `src` attribute as base64 encoded data URIs.
 Prawn only supports `PNG` and `JPG`.

+## Example

+Have a look at [showcase.html](spec/fixtures/showcase.html), which is rendered by the corresponding [spec](spec/prawn/markup/showcase_spec.rb).
+Uncomment the `lookatit` call there to directly open the generated PDF when running the spec with `spec spec/prawn/markup/showcase_spec.rb`.

 ## Development